abmerop/gem5fs/README.md

 Limitations
 ===========

-The FUSE API provides over 40 different types of file operations (i.e., `read()`, `write()`, `open()`, `close()`, etc). gem5fs currently provides the most common operations, but there are a few operations that are not supported, are not planned to be supported, or have some caveats to be aware of.
-These are listed below.
+The FUSE API provides over 40 different types of file operations (i.e., `read()`, `write()`, `open()`, `close()`, etc). gem5fs currently provides the most common operations, but there are a few operations that are not supported, are not planned to be supported, or have some caveats of which to be aware.

 Some operations may have undefined behavior if they operate outside of the gem5 disk image.
 These operations are `mknod`, `link`, `ioctl`, and `lock`.